Xarlizard/HACKATHONS/README.md

 ## Future Plans

-This repository will expand to include:
+This repository is constantly expanding to include:

 - Hackathon projects from other companies and organizations
 - A wider variety of technology stacks and challenges
-- Documentation of the learning process and outcomes
+- Empty `.zip` files at each project folder to provide starting point context

 ## Technologies

 The projects in this repository primarily use:

 - **Frontend**: React.js
 - **Backend**: Java
 - **Containerization**: Docker